ShayHill/shayallenhill_site/_posts/2019-10-09-svg-with-css-in-python.md

 my_rectangle.set("stroke-width", "10")
 ~~~

-## Add some geometry–the easier way
+## Add some geometry---the easier way

 SVG is it’s own language, and presumably you’re not trying to code SVG *through* Python unless you know both SVG and Python.